University Policy on Class Absence

 Field trips and performances can be verified by the department requiring a student to participate.
 Other scheduled activities for students are usually verified by the office or department scheduling the activity.
 Students should inform instructors of pending absences as soon as they are aware of the schedule conflict.

-Instructors may verify that a student has been seen by University Health Services by calling 577-5114 with the student's name, ID number and date the student was absent from class.
-For students who are treated off campus, instructors may require written verification, within the limits of the health care provider's policy, from the attending physician.
+For students treated by medical providers, instructors may require written verification, within the limits of the health care provider’s policy, from the health provider.
 Where possible, students should notify faculty in advance if they will miss a class because of illness, injury or medical treatment.
-Students should be aware that they can leave a message at a department office or on an instructor's voice mail to explain an absence the day it occurs, if possible.

 Other Extenuating Non-Academic Reasons